WhiteWolf93/GameShare/README.md

 - Once Connected your friend should press Enter and done.

 # Known Bugs
-There is a little delay so if you press too fast a button it may not be recognized.
+- There is a little delay so if you press too fast a button it may not be recognized.
+- The host can't control the character as it is overwrited by the application until both of you close the app.
+- Some key combinations like ( ) or { } may not work while hosting and connected.
+- It may crash in some low end Computers as it sends data too fast.